NeilFabiao/Data-Sense-2.0-Challenge/readme.md

 ### 🙌 Agradecimentos

-Thank you to **Moz Devs** for this fun experience, and to the amazing team:
+Thank you to **Moz Devs** for this fun experience, and to the amazing team which I had the pleasure to present the solution :

 **DS Group**
 1. Inácio